Cabochon print blouse and pink pencil skirt, both from Savers Thrift Store

 Thrifted blouse & skirt, DIY altered, BR swing jacket, Christian Louboutin pumps

-I headed to the thrift store for inspiration recently - my visits there are hit or miss, but this time I skipped out with two fun pieces to play around with.
+I headed to the thrift store for inspiration recently - my visits there are hit or miss, but this time I skipped out with two pieces to experiment with.
 This blouse caught my attention right away, despite the dowdy silhouette and oversized fit.
-I adored the vintage flair given off by the pink cabochon stones with antique gold backing, and the fabric-covered buttons.
-It can be a bit pajama-like when worn alone, but adds interest when peeking out from underneath layers.
+I like the vintage flair given off by the pink cabochon stones with antique gold backing, and the fabric-covered buttons.
+It can be pajama-like when worn alone, but adds interest when peeking out from underneath layers.

 This skirt, labeled a size 5-6, was roomy in the hips but a perfect fit at the waistband (calling for easy alterations).
-I liked the front pleating, the full lining, and the bright punch of color unlike anything else in my closet.
 Below are the alterations I performed on both...

 I highly recommend washing and drying pre-owned items before starting any alterations.
 This is not only for sanitation purposes, but also prevents shrink-prone items from becoming too small after alterations.

 Steps 1 through 3: The first issue I addressed on this blouse were the too-wide shoulders.
 In the past, I meticulously detached shoulders and re-cut the armhole openings.
 This was very hard to do and took me days as a non-skilled sewer, plus the outcome was far from perfect.

 This time, I decided to experiment with a shortcut.
 I added ruching (gathered-up fabric) to the top of the shoulders, which effectively narrowed the shoulder width and shortened the sleeves.
 Basic ruching is quick, easy and useful.
 Details on how to add ruching via hand-sewing:

 Step 4: Next, I slimmed down the upper torso and sleeves, up to the cuff opening.